-Our internal computer systems, or those used by our vendors, or other contractors or consultants, may fail or suffer security breaches.
+Our internal computer systems, or those used by our vendors, or other contractors or consultants, may fail or suffer security breaches.\

 Despite the implementation of security measures, our internal computer systems and those of our CROs and other third parties, including our contractors and consultants, are vulnerable to damage from computer viruses and unauthorized access.
 Like other companies of our size and in our industry, we have been the target of phishing attacks and attacks on our data and systems.
-While we have not experienced any material system failure or security breach to date, if such an event were to occur and cause interruptions in our operations, it could result in a material disruption of our development programs and our business operations.
+Companies have experienced an increase in phishing and social engineering attacks from third parties in connection with the COVID-19 global pandemic.
+While we believe we have not experienced any material system failure or security breach to date, if such an event were to occur and cause interruptions in our operations, it could result in a material disruption of our development programs and our business operations.
 For example, the loss of preclinical or clinical data could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 To the extent that any disruption or security breach were to result in a loss of, or damage to, our data or applications, or inappropriate disclosure of financial or confidential information, we could incur liability and the further development and commercialization of our product candidates could be delayed.